top of page

 Ximena.png

 Ximena obtained her bachelor’s degree in Biochemistry from the University of Santiago of Chile.
 After graduating, she worked for two years at Fundación Ciencia & Vida, where she studied resident memory CD8 T cells contribution to anti-tumor immunity.
 Later, she joined the University of Kansas Medical Center (KUMC), where she studies the role of macrophages in colorectal cancer progression.
-Currently, she is a PhD student at the GSBS, in Ronai’s Lab.
+Currently, she is a Ph.D. student at the GSBS, in Ronai’s Lab.
 She is investigating the role of microbiota in anti-tumor response.

 Contact: xdiazolea@sbpdiscovery.org